Travel.State.Gov > International Travel > Country Information > Eswatini International Travel Information

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Eswatini.

-Public protests, demonstrations, and strikes occur from time to time in Eswatini, mostly in response to on-going labor relations/difficulties.
+Public protests, demonstrations, and strikes occur occasionally in Eswatini, mostly in response to labor relations/difficulties.
 Armed law enforcement personnel have been known to use force to disrupt or control such events.
-During the course of such events, police may or may not distinguish between “innocent bystanders” and protesters.
+During the course of such events, police may not distinguish between observers and protesters.
 You should avoid crowds, political rallies, and street demonstrations.

 CRIME: Incidents of petty crime and violent crime are prevalent throughout Eswatini and is the most significant threat to U.S. citizens.
 Criminals will resort to force, including deadly force, in order to accomplish their goal.
 Gangs are not deterred by confrontations with their intended victims.
 Carjackings may become violent if victims do not immediately cooperate.